Skip to main content

-A nonresident alien (NRA) generally is subject to U.S. income tax only on income that is U.S. sourced.
-The general rules for determining the source of income that apply to most NRAs are shown below:
+A nonresident alien (NRA) generally is subject to U.S. income tax only on income from U.S. sources.
+The general rules for determining the source of income that apply to most NRAs are summarized below:

 See Chapter Two of Publication 519, U.S. Tax Guide for Aliens for additional details.